astrobatty/ceres/feros/README.md

 ~6730-8230 A wavelength.
 As this range carries several useful spectral features, we modified the code to expand the wavelength coverage.
 We identified the emission lines in the corresponding ThAr spectra, which are used to carry out the new wavelength calibration.
-The pipeline fits polynomials to the beforehand identified pixel value-wavelength pairs in each orders to iteratively sigma clip the outliers.
+The pipeline fits polynomials to the beforehand identified pixel value-wavelength pairs in each order to iteratively sigma clip the outliers.
 Then, these cleaned orders are fitted simultaneously using Chebyshev functions to improve the precision of the wavelength solution.
 To fit the pixel value-wavelength pairs in the newly added orders as well, we tested a wide range of coefficients and picked the ones where the standard deviation of the residual was approximately the same as if only the last 25 orders were used.
-Unfortunately, in the first 2 orders the low number of features in the ThAr spectra makes the line identification unreliable, thus it is strongly recommended to exclude the ~8230-9000 A range from further spectral analysis.
+Unfortunately, in the first 2 orders the low number of features in the ThAr spectra makes the line identification unreliable, thus it is strongly recommended to exclude the ~8230-9000 A range from any further spectral analysis.

 For precise radial velocity measurements, use the original CERES pipeline!